 International Women’s Day is upon us.
-This spring we’re taking part in the Team Mum campaign to support pregnant women and new mums in rural Kenya.
-In the spirit of today’s special holiday and this campaign, we’ve reflected on the amazing feats that strong independent females have accomplished.
+In the spirit of this special date, we’ve reflected on the amazing feats that strong independent females have accomplished.
 While pregnant.

 Read on to find out about all about these fantastic women.